eddiesTime/sme_app/raw_documentation.md

 3. Changes are made with pure functions
    - To specify how the state is transformed by actions, you write pure reducers.

-Redux is one of the immutable state management solutions.
-The state object is read-only and can only be changed by returning a new state object inside a reducer
+Redux follows the immutable state principle.
+The state object is read-only and can only be changed by returning a new state object inside a reducer.

 #### Concept

 ##### Concepts of Redux

-The explanation of the following context is taken from the redux example from flutter architecture samples by Brian Egan. [[@BrianeganFlutterArchitecture]](https://github.com/brianegan/flutter_architecture_samples)
+The explanation of the following concepts is taken from the Redux example from Flutter Architecture Samples by Brian Egan [[@BrianeganFlutterArchitecture]](https://github.com/brianegan/flutter_architecture_samples):

 ###### State

-Is an immutable Object that lives at the top of your Widget hierarchy within a `Store`.
+The state is an immutable Object that lives at the top of your Widget hierarchy within a `Store`.
 To create a new `State` an `Action` must be dispatched.

 ###### Store

-Is passed down to all descendants via an `InheritedWidget` the `StoreProvider`.
+The store is passed down to all descendants via an `InheritedWidget`, the `StoreProvider`.

 ###### Action

-`Actions` will be picked up by a `Reducer`, which is a function that build and returns a new `State` based on the previous `State` and the `Action` that was dispatched.
+`Actions` will be picked up by a `Reducer`, which is a function that builds and returns a new `State` based on the previous `State` and the `Action` that was dispatched.

 ###### Reducer

-Are pure functions.
+Reducers are pure functions.

 ###### Middleware